arthur91f/exeiac/docs/howto_write_module.md

 and say if it has changed.
 But happily it's exeIaC that do all of that, you just have to code the module lay and output and specify the inputs needed.

+So you haven't to implement:
+- show
+- get-depends
+- smart-lay

+## Think to specify your module in your exeIaC and bricks conf

+Find a name to your module.
+It will be used in :
+- brick.yml files: at field .module
+- exeIaC conf: at field modules[].name
+  and specify the full path of your module

 ## Module's inputs conventions